goharbor/community/proposals/CVE_Whitelist.md

 {"code":403,"message":"Forbidden"}
 ```

-The value of the system level whitelist will be stored in `properties` table, as there will be only one item.

 ### Add whitelist information to project metadata

 Given the way we handle project level configuration currently, we don't plan to introduce new APIs.
 Instead, when issuing